 The Fund may invest in certificates of deposit that are insured by the Federal Deposit Insurance Corporation ("FDIC") and are issued by financial institutions that are (1) certified as Community Development Financial Institutions or (2) low-income credit unions, or minority- or women-owned and primarily lend or facilitate lending in low- and moderate-income ("LMI") areas or to LMI individuals to promote community development.
-Although as a general matter an institution's CRA activities will be evaluated based on the extent to which they benefit the institution's delineated assessment area(s) or a Broader Statewide or Regional Area that includes the institutions need not also benefit a shareholder's assessment area or the Broader Statewide or Regional Area to be CRA-qualified.
+Although as a general matter an institution's CRA activities will be evaluated based on the extent to which they benefit the institution's delineated assessment area(s) or a Broader Statewide or Regional Area that includes the institution's assessment area(s), deposits with low-income credit unions or minority- or women-owned financial institutions need not also benefit a shareholder's assessment area or the Broader Statewide or Regional Area to be CRA-qualified.

-While the Fund is seeking to invest available cash in CRA-qualifying investment opportunities, the Fund may invest in money market instruments, debt securities issued or guaranteed by the US Government or its agencies, and, to a more limited extent, repurchase agreements, convertible securities, shares of exchangetraded funds ("ETFs"), or certain derivative instruments, including futures contracts, options and swaps, that provide exposure to one or a basket of securities that are consistent with the Fund's investment objectives.
-The Fund may also invest in repurchase agreements, convertible securities, shares of ETFs, or derivative instruments.
+While the Fund is seeking to invest available cash in CRA-qualifying investment opportunities, the Fund may invest in money market instruments, debt securities issued or guaranteed by the US Government or its agencies, certain derivative instruments (including futures contracts, options and swaps) that provide exposure to one or a basket of securities, and, to a more limited extent, repurchase agreements, convertible securities, or shares of exchange-traded funds ("ETFs") that are consistent with the Fund's investment objectives.